 Work devices constantly store and transmit confidential data.
 Laptops might contain project accounts or reports on corporate strategy.
 Some may even hold client data or provide access to central customer databases.

-Cybersecurity for travelers is a top priority.
+Cybersecurity for travelers is a top priority, especially for the secure remote worker managing sensitive data.
 This article will examine the core travel risks and suggest simple ideas to secure data and devices.

 What are the significant risks when working remotely?